-One recalls that LeDoux (2019) makes a different prediction about when consciousness arose in history with a theory-heavy HOT approach.
-LeDoux claims that, if HOT theory is true and verbal report is the only evidence we have of consciousness, then the only evidence of consciousness that we can have regards humans.
-He believes that humans had consciousness with the birth of modern homo sapiens and they are the only creatures that have it because humans are the only ones with the necessary brain regions for HOTs, likely to be found in the dorsolateral prefrontal cortex (dlPFC).
+We recall that LeDoux (2019) makes a different prediction about when consciousness arose in history with a theory-heavy HOT approach.
+LeDoux claims that if HOT theory is true and verbal report is the only evidence we have of consciousness, then the only evidence of consciousness we can have for it regards humans.
+He believes that humans had consciousness with the birth of modern homo sapiens and are the only creatures that have it because humans are the only ones with the necessary brain regions for HOTs, likely to be found in the dorsolateral prefrontal cortex (dlPFC).
 Since humans are the only creatures available to give a verbal report due to language and are the only ones with a developed prefrontal cortex, then humans are the only creatures with HOTs and consciousness.
 Again, this answer is startling to many theorists.

 I argue now that there is at least one way to reconcile what may seem to be this deep debate among consciousness researchers.
 Rosenthal makes an important distinction between types of consciousness that LeDoux did not consider in his predictions.
-Verbal report is often considered evidence for what we might call "cognitive consciousness," but not necessarily for what we might call "qualitative consciousness."
-The difference between these types of consciousness involves what kind of FO mental states a creature may have HOTs about.
-Qualitative psychological states include perceptions and sensations, while cognitive, or non-qualitative, states include thoughts, desires, and intentions.
+Verbal report is often considered evidence for what we might call 'cognitive consciousness', but not necessarily for what we might call 'qualitative consciousness'.
+The difference between these types of consciousness involves what kind of FO mental states have HOTs about them.
+Qualitative psychological states include states such as perceptions and sensations, while cognitive, or non-qualitative, states include states such as thoughts, desires, and intentions.

-According to Rosenthal, common sense holds that many nonhuman animals such as dogs have qualitative but not cognitive consciousness.
-There is reason to think that dogs can feel pain consciously, but there is little reason to think that dogs may have conscious thoughts and desires about the world.
+Rosenthal claims that common sense holds that many nonhuman animals such as dogs have qualitative but not cognitive consciousness.
+There is reason to think that dogs can feel pain consciously but there is little reason to think that dogs may have conscious thoughts and desires about the world.
 Since dogs cannot give a verbal report, there are no experimental findings on dogs having cognitive consciousness.
-However, there are experimental findings concerning conscious perception in other mammals.
-For example, it is possible to induce blindsight in monkeys (Yoshida & Isa, 2015), showing that at least some animals can be induced into unconsciously perceiving that which may be ordinarily conscious.
+However, there are experiment findings concerning conscious perception in other mammals.
+We can induce blindsight, for example, in monkeys (Yoshida & Isa, 2015).
+This shows that at least some animals can be induced into unconsciously perceiving that which may be ordinarily conscious.

 This crucial difference in qualitative and cognitive consciousness is often overlooked by theories of consciousness in humans and other creatures.
 But given this distinction, it is easy to see why some debates are not really debates at all.
 HOT theorists can happily grant that many nonhuman animals have qualitative consciousness, while still maintaining that cognitive consciousness may have evolved rather late in history, and perhaps only in humans.

-Therefore, I will only focus on cognitive consciousness and the question of when it arose in evolutionary history.
+Here I will thus only be focusing on cognitive consciousness and the question of when it arises in its evolutionary history.

-Given that the most promising theory, HOT theory, and current evidence suggest that cognitive consciousness only occurs in humans, it might seem that it arose at the same time that homo sapiens evolved.
-However, I argue that we still must further distinguish between having the capacity for cognitive consciousness and actually having it.
-Knowing the difference between having a capacity for consciousness and having it will yield very different results about when consciousness arose in history.
+Given that our best theory, HOT theory, and current evidence suggest that cognitive consciousness only occurs in humans, it might seem that it arose at the same time that homo sapiens evolved.
+But I additionally argue that we still must distinguish between having the capacity for cognitive consciousness and actually having it.
+Knowing this difference between having a capacity for consciousness and having it will yield very different results about when consciousness arose in history.

-LeDoux seems to assume that having the relevant neural structures for HOTs indicates that humans automatically have consciousness.
-This is a common assumption in cognitive archaeology as well, in that evidence of the relevant neural structures is necessary and that sufficient evidence of certain mental functions occurred (Binford, 1973).
-But there is no reason to assume that because humans may have always had a capacity for a mental function, such as consciousness, that they actually exercised or developed that function.
+LeDoux seems to assume that having the relevant neural structures for HOTs means that humans automatically have consciousness.
+This is a common assumption in cognitive archaeology as well, that evidence of the relevant neural structures is necessary and sufficient evidence that certain mental functions occurred (Binford, 1973).
+But there is no reason to assume that because humans may have always had a capacity for a mental function, such as consciousness, but not actually exercised or developed that function.